jonkmatsumo/salary-forecast/README.md

 ## Configuration

 The model and data processing are configurable through a structured dictionary.
-This configuration can be edited **inline** directly in the web app, or provided as a `config.json` file when using the CLI.
+This configuration can be edited **inline** directly in the web app, inferred automatically using **LLM (OpenAI/Gemini)** suggestions, or provided as a `config.json` file when using the CLI.

 ### Configuration Structure